bchen528/AirBnB_clone_v3/README.md

 > Only some features will be implemented and will be listed below once completed.
 > At this stage, we are implementing an additional storage option.
 Based on which
 > database is chosen (file storage or database storage), JSON is used or
 > MySQL and SQLalchemy is used via Python.
+Fabric is used for application deployment.

 ## Features